jundalisay/superblist/content/en/research/hegel/spirit/part-a/section-2q.md

 To understanding the process, as it is found in experience, is here an event that happens, and the selfsame and the unlike are predicates, whose reality is an underlying substratum.
 What is for understanding an object in a covering veil of sense, now comes before us in its essential form as a pure notion.

 This apprehension of distinction as it truly is, the apprehension of infinitude as such, is something for us [observing the course of the process], or is implicit, immanent.
 The exposition of its notion belongs to science.

 Consciousness, however, in the way it immediately has this notion, again appears as a peculiar form or new attitude of consciousness, which does not recognize its own essential nature in what has gone before, but looks upon it as something quite different.

 In that this notion of infinitude is its object, it is thus a consciousness of the distinction as one which at the same time is at once cancelled.
 Consciousness is for itself and on its own account, it is a distinguishing of what is undistinguished, it is Self-consciousness.

-I distinguish myself from myself; and therein I am immediately aware that this factor distinguished from me is not distinguished.
+I distinguish myself from myself.

+Therein I am immediately aware that this factor distinguished from me is not distinguished.

 I, the selfsame being, thrust myself away from myself; but this which is distinguished, which is set up as unlike me, is immediately on its being distinguished no distinction for me.

 Consciousness of an other, of an object in general, is indeed itself necessarily self-consciousness, reflectedness into self, consciousness of self in its otherness.